 But good news.
 Great news.
 There’s a cure.
 “A cure, kids!
 Turns out I won’t have to leave you with your alcoholic aunt.”

 In other words: you’ll be bankrupt, but not dead.
-Congratulations on achieving the new America dream.
+Congratulations on achieving the America dream.
 In Finland no less!

 One small thing.
 How we got the cure is, how did they put it, “vulnerable populations in urban settings.”
 Or rather, per government officials (retroactively), “an unprecedented initiative to correct for racial disparities in clinical trials.”
 Perfect, yes?